HugoTodeschini/molecule-properties-prediction/README.md

 Description: This python package allows you to train and test a deep learning model that predicts the P1 property of molecules from their “smile”.

+Prerequisites:

+To use this package put the "dataset_single.csv" file int folder which contains this package.
+This package has been develpped with python 3.6.13

 Installation:

 Install all packages with the command: